comworkio/comwork-cloud-wiki/tutorials/cli/public.md

 cwc faas function create --name <function_name> --language <language_name>
 ```
 * By default the function created is private if you add `-p` or `--public` flag the function becomes public.
-* There are other optional flags for direct creation without passing by the interactive filling experience:
+* There are other optional flags for direct creation:

 ```shell
 -r ## Regexp of the function